Residential Life-East Falls Campus

 Frequently Asked Questions

-Learn more about living at Thomas Jefferson University's East Falls' campus through the Frequently Asked Questions below.
+Learn more about living at Thomas Jefferson University's East Falls' campus through the Frequently Asked Questions (FAQ) below.

 Due to a limited amount of parking spaces on campus, first-year students are not permitted to have cars on campus.
 Any exceptions are at the discretion of the Department of Public Safety.
+You can reach them at NoBarkingInParking@jefferson.edu for inquiries regarding parking.

 Students can use their meal plan, cash, or credit cards at one of the many dining options on campus.
 Ravenhill Dining Hall is located on the Ravenhill side of campus.
 Common Thread is an “al a carte” option located in the Kanbar Campus Center.
 Ted’s, also located in Kanbar Campus Center, is the convenience store option where students can purchase snacks and essentials.

-First-year students who live on campus, as well as upper-class Scholler Hall residents, are automatically assigned a full meal plan.
-Upper-class students who live in Independence Plaza or Townhouses, as well as commuter students, have the option to enroll in a meal plan.
+Upper-class students who live in Independence Plaza or Townhouses, as well as commuter students, are not required but have the option to enroll in a meal plan.
 More information about each plan can be found on our Dining Services website

-The list below is not exhaustive, if you have questions about an item, please contact the Office of Residential Life.
+The list below is not exhaustive.
+If you have questions about an item, please contact the Office of Residential Life.
 Residents are permitted to bring:

 • Microfridges or refridgerators 4.3 cu. ft. or less (1 permitted per double or triple room; 2 permitted in quad rooms; 1 per resident in their bedroom in Independence Plaza/Townhouses)